robmarkcole/applehealthdata/README.md

 ## Citation

+If you use `Apple Health Data Extractor` to extract step count or distance data for your publication, please cite it as:

 ## Summary

 With the increased interest in activity monitoring, especially step counting, the ability to accurately measure and record steps is imperative.
 Commonly-available commercial products such as FitBit, Jawbone and ActiGraph can be worn to measure steps in addition to other activitys [@tudor2008revisiting].
 These devices have been shown to be accurate in step-counting studies [@veerabhadrappa2018tracking].
 However, they require that